Deven-Biehler/Deven-Biehler/README.md

 ## My Personal Projects
-### AI Farm Robot
+### Autonomous Orchard Navigation
-This project focuses on developing and implementing algorithms and models for data fusion in an AI-powered farm robot.
-The goal is to enable the robot to accurately detect and avoid obstacles while maintaining its path within an orchard.
+This project focuses on developing and implementing algorithms and models for Autonomous Orchard Navigation.
+The goal is to enable a rover to accurately detect and avoid obstacles while maintaining its path within an orchard.
 The following tasks are being worked on:

 - Utilizing 3D stereo imaging and LiDAR scanning to gather comprehensive data for obstacle detection and path planning.
 - Developing advanced algorithms to fuse the data from different sensors and improve the accuracy of obstacle detection.